What You Need To Know

 Learn more about limited equity vs. market rate cooperatives

 How is the selling price of a share of stock (proprietary lease) for a live-work space calculated?

-The Maximum Transfer Value (money paid to Seller) of a live-work space is calculated according to the Maximum Transfer Value (MTV) as defined in the building by-laws and devised to preserve the Artist Building as an affordable primary residence building for visual artists.
+The Maximum Transfer Value (money paid to Seller) of a live-work space is calculated according to the Maximum Transfer Value (MTV) as defined in the building by-laws and devised to preserve the Artist Building as a lower than market rate primary residence building for visual artists.
 There are three components involved in the MTV: